 - field work in our school environment and our local area provides opportunities for children to experience relevant and contextual geography allowing them to develop subject knowledge and gain a range of skills

-- enrichment opportunities and visits, including residentials in Years 4 and 6, are carefully planned to include opportunities to further develop their geographical knowledge, understanding and skills
+- enrichment opportunities and visits are carefully planned to include opportunities to further develop their geographical knowledge, understanding and skills

 By the time our children leave us, they have an appreciation of their local area and its place within a wider geographical context.
 They are able to make comparisons of physical and human features in different locations around the world, discussing the diversity in these places and explaining how relationships between the human and physical aspects impact on these places and the people that live there.